wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/Vue/Vue-DevPractices-Links.md

 # Test | 测试

-- [Five Traps to Avoid While Unit Testing Vue.js](https://parg.co/UkZ): In the blog, the author will show you concrete steps you can use in your day-to-day work, walking through Vue.js examples, and help you to avoid five traps: waiting until the end, testing the wrong things, test doubles, structural coupling, testing everything.
+- [2017-Five Traps to Avoid While Unit Testing Vue.js](https://parg.co/UkZ): In the blog, the author will show you concrete steps you can use in your day-to-day work, walking through Vue.js examples, and help you to avoid five traps: waiting until the end, testing the wrong things, test doubles, structural coupling, testing everything.

+- [2017-Write blazing fast Vue unit tests with Tape and Vue Test Utils](https://medium.freecodecamp.org/how-to-write-blazing-fast-vue-unit-tests-with-tape-and-vue-test-utils-be069ccd4acf): In this article, we’ll see how to write Vue unit tests with Tape and Vue Test Utils.